 - Place the garment on a hard, flat surface (not an ironing board).

 - Place a layer of fabric under the shirt and cover the transfer with a Teflon sheet or parchment paper.

 - Set the iron on the highest temperature setting (normally linen) and pre-iron the garment to remove wrinkles.

 - Iron the transfer with a firm hand, applying pressure in each area for about 40 seconds (run the iron over the entire sheet, not just the printed area)

 - Take an extra ten seconds or so and iron firmly around the edges of the sheet.
 Peel the transfer and you’re done.

-So now you can create and sell commercial quality custom Tees without a heat press.
+So now you can create and sell commercial quality custom tees without a heat press.
 You’ll still need a specific model Epson or RICOH printer (one for which Sawgrass ChromaBlast drivers are available), but it need not be a big expensive one.
 The ability to create ChromaBlast transfers without a heat press lowers the startup cost considerably.
-Now you can start producing your own custom printed cotton Tees with our RICOH SG3110DN basic package.
+Now you can start producing your own custom printed cotton tees.

 Whether you’re an experienced garment decorator or a novice, the new ChromaBlast media offers significant benefits to your work and bottom line.
 You can apply your dazzling color transfers with more options to suit your environment, work more economically, or–if you’re an Epson user– more efficiently.
 You can cut material cost and boost profit.
 Perhaps the best news is, if you’re new to the custom T-shirt printing game, the price of admission is now lower than ever.